patrickbooth/k8s-vagrant/README.md

 # lab-kubernetes
-A vagrant lab for kubernetes
+A vagrant lab for kubernetes, assumes arm64 CPU architecture.